Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 az account list
 ```

-Before you use AzureCliCredential in the code, run
+Before you use AzureCliCredential in the code, run:

 ```bash
 az account get-access-token